Olex2/Olex2Manual/Sucrose/solving.md

 8. The next stage is to assign atoms types to the Q-peaks.
 Use the left hand mouse button to click on Q-peaks that you believe correspond to a particular atom type (e.g. oxygen).
 Selected atoms turn green.

 	>OLEX2 If the Q-peaks don't appear to form a structure, try typing compaq -a, which will pull Q-peaks together.
-Clicking on centre   (top right of GUI) has the same effect.
+Clicking on centre I_CENTER (top right of GUI) has the same effect.

 9. In Toolbox Work click on the relevant atom type e.g. O. These Q-peaks will change colour depending on the atom type.
 Carry on assigning as many Q-peaks as possible to the correct atom type; it should be possible to find all C and O atoms at this stage (although this is not always the case for every crystal structure).
 With atoms selected, you can also type name C to assign all selected peaks as carbon atoms.
 By using the UP key, it's easy to repeat this command.